wp-plugins/csv-2-post/readme.txt

     * $conflict_found variable no longer used in arugments in csv2post_tab0_install.php (plugin conflict check not part of the script anymore)
     * csv2post_plugin_conflict_prevention() improved and put into use
 * Known Issues
-    * Tweet My Post plugin conflicting on line 40 where a .js file is registered called jquery-latest, causes jQuery UI dialogue not to display
+    * Tweet My Post plugin conflicting on line 40 where a .js file is registered called jquery-latest, causes jQuery UI dialog not to display
     * Wordpress HTTPS is reported to also conflict and causes jQuery UI tabs to break, all content displayed at once
 * Web Services, Support and Websites changes
     * Installation guide published http://www.csv2post.com/how-to-articles/installing-csv-2-post